fpischedda/unrefined/README.md

 A new version of the standalone jar will be available in the target/ directory.

+## Configuration

+The server can be configured by setting few environment variables:
+- UNREFINED_HTTP_PORT: the port the web server will listen to
+- UNREFINED_NREPL_PORT: the port to connect with an nrepl client
+- UNREFINED_LINK_TO_TICKET: a format string used to create a link to your ticket system, for ex. http://your.ticketing-system.whatever/ticket/%s

 ## License

 Copyleft © 2022 Francesco Pischedda